Baskar1913/Java-Banking-System/README.md

    CREATE DATABASE banksystem;
    ```

-3. Create the tables manually or import them using a provided `schema.sql` file
+3. You can manually create the tables using the table structures described above.

 4. Verify your DB connection code in `DBConnection.java`: